 - Practice Proofreading: It is highly recommended that you spend time reading to practice and sharpen your proofreading skills.
 Don’t just read for pleasure, read as if you are proofreading.
 Using this approach will accustom you to your future obligations as a proofreader.

 - Test Your Skills: Once you have honed your proofreading skills, you should consider taking proofreading tests online.
 From textual exercises to multiple-choice quizzes, there are numerous tests available on the internet that can measure your ability to identify inconsistencies and errors.

 4. Consider Getting a Proofreading Certificate

 It is highly recommended that you get a proofreading certification online to help you hone your skills as well as show your competency in this niche.
 While you don’t necessarily need to acquire a certificate in order to become a proofreader, accreditation will prove to be very beneficial as it will make it easier for you to secure contracts and clients in the future.
 Before getting a certificate, you should do proper research so you can find the platform that has the proofreading courses and recognition you need.
-A few recommendations include Proofreading Academy, Proofread Anywhere, and Publishing Training Centre.
+A few recommendations include Knowadays, Proofread Anywhere, and Publishing Training Centre.